 Research

 Our proposed techniques bring together a unique blend of skills that includes machine learning, human-computer interaction, and experience with scientific domains and users at facilities.
-Our goal is to make
+Our goal is to make data a first-class discoverable resource at supercomputing centers through the powerful concept of search.

 We envision the ScienceSearch framework will be available at supercomputing centers and users can make their data available to the system.
 The ScienceSearch framework will use the data sets and, ecosystem artifacts associated with the data (e.g., proposals, workflow and system logs, publications) to learn and generate metadata labels.
-The ScienceSearch framework will use active learning to surface the metadata labels to users for feedback.
+The ScienceSearch framework will use active learning and generative AI to surface the metadata labels to users for feedback.
 The users can validate, add, delete or edit labels.
-Similarly, we anticipate that the models will
+Similarly, we anticipate that the models will learn from the relevance of the search results.
+The framework will need to ascertain the effect of user's inputs on the models and track the evolution of metadata.
+The trustworthiness and quality of metadata generation across the scientific lifecycle also needs to be monitored.
+Specifically, in this proposal we focus on four research themes in the context of ScienceSearch:

 Research Thrust 1: Methods for generating automated metadata.